 This might sound counter intuitive, but gathering your rsvps through the mail is way easier than doing it online.
 A physical rsvp card is hard to ignore.
 An email sitting in a flood of other emails asking guests to please, please, please rsvp is very easy to ignore.
 Plus, it’s just really fun to get those reply cards in your mailbox!

-Q: Could We Send Thank You Messages?
+Q: Could We Send Thank You Messages Instead of Cards?

 Q: What About Announcing Our Marriage Afterward?